JuliaApproximation/ApproxFun.jl/README.md

 Funs is a package for approximating functions.
-It currently supports intervals.
+It currently supports intervals, periodic intervals and the unit circle.
 It is heavily influenced by the Matlab package chebfun (http://www.chebfun.org) and the Mathematica package RHPackage (http://www.maths.usyd.edu.au/u/olver/projects/RHPackage.html).

 To construct an approximation of exp(x) on [-1,1], simply call